mbrukman/a-conceptual-overview-of-asyncio/4-detailed-control-flow-analysis-example.md

 # Analyzing an example programs control flow

-The actual method that invokes a Tasks' coroutine: `asyncio.tasks.Task.__step_run_and_handle_result` is about 80 lines long.
+The actual method that invokes a Tasks coroutine: `asyncio.tasks.Task.__step_run_and_handle_result` is about 80 lines long.
 For the sake of clarity, I've removed all of the edge-case error-handling, simplified some aspects and renamed it, but the core logic remains unchanged.

 ## Task